cloudxabide/perplexity-cli-cxa/README.md

 # perplexity-cli-cxa
-Perplexity AI CLI Client written in Python by Perplexity to connect to Perplexity.ai to run queries.
+Perplexity AI CLI Client written in Python by Perplexity AI to connect to perplexity.ai API to run queries.

 I like to use CLI to interface with LLMs.
 Surprisingly, Perplexity does not have their own CLI.

-Status: Work in Progress
+**Status:** Work in Progress

-I will begin working on this script to work on MacOS.
-It may work the same on Linux, but I will not focus my efforts there at this time.
+I use MacOS as my daily driver and therefore have primarily focused on making this work on MacOS first.
+This may work with Linux, also.

 ## Prerequisites
 You need to retrieve your API Key from Perplexity.ai
-Prompt `where do I retrieve my Perplexity.ai API Key?`
+**Prompt:**  `where do I retrieve my Perplexity.ai API Key?`

 <pre>
 To retrieve your Perplexity.ai API Key, follow these steps: